danneu/kotlin-json-combinator/README.md

 #### `Decoder.map()` many decoders

-Apply 1-8 decoders to a JSON value and then pass all results to a function that returns a Kotlin value.
+Apply 1-20 decoders to a JSON value and then pass all results to a function that returns a Kotlin value.

-**TODO:** Applying more than eight decoders is currently unsupported.

 ```kotlin
 data class Credentials(val uname: String, val password: String)